The Platform for Biomedical Moonshots

 Registering *Structure and Function*

-As the two other principal teams completed their analyses, DataJoint pipelines pulled in selected information from their morphology and connectivity analysis — enabling scientists to query functional data in the context of structural features.
+As the two other principal teams completed their analyses, DataJoint pipelines incorporated selected information from the morphology and connectivity analysis — enabling scientists to query functional data in the context of structural features

 Open Access to a Landmark Dataset